Banner

 Tax Fraud and Investigation Procedures - Everybody, Every Where, Every Time

-Hans-J. Lenz, Inst. of Production, Information Systems and Operations Research, Freie Universitat Berlin, Germany
+Hans-J. Lenz, Freie Universitat Berlin, Germany

 Ethics in Security Research